Brooks PureFlow 6 Review Facts

 The outsole is made up of Blown Rubber which offers great protection for your feet and for you not to fall.
 This rubber also has a good grip on other kinds of surfaces, but they work optimally in asphalt.
 If you necessarily must go through surfaces other than asphalt, the Brooks PurFlow 6´s will protect your feet, but you have to be extra careful and stones or nails could get stuck in the midsole.
-Definitely do not use Brooks Pureflow 6 much in these areas.
+Definitely, do not use Brooks Pureflow 6 much in these areas.

 You can enjoy all the technological features these shoes have included for your comfort for just $100.
-In Brooks own words: “The flexible midsole feels plush underfoot-for a natural feel that still protects from impact where needed”.

 The sole of these Brooks PureFlow 6 is, play with the traditional forms of the American brand, with its rounded heel and a rubber compound that promises to give what is expected, grip and durability.

 The 3D Fit Print coating strategically provides flexibility and structure for a flawless fit.
 This was already included in the PureFlow 5.
 The idea was to give the model a better support and an impeccable fit, thanks to the strategic combination of structure and flexibility.
-The lightness and flexibility of this minimalist model is achieved, in part, thanks to the new top-cut upgrade.
+The lightness and flexibility of this minimalist model are achieved, in part, thanks to the new top-cut upgrade.

 These shoes also have a very important feature, which is the rounded heel.
 This characteristic improves body alignment; it disperses impact and reduces the load placed on joints, offering more protection against plausible injuries.
 The comfortable neck of the heel also provides great comfort without giving the sensation that this is a weak shoe.
 One of the best-designed parts is the platform of the midsole, which is generous in width, which multiplies stability.
-This is especially noticeable in the landing of your feet because it is incredibly effective and it contributes with cushioning and much stability.
+This is especially noticeable in the landing of your feet because it is incredibly effective and it contributes to the cushioning and better stability.

 The Brooks PureFlow 6 keeps a characteristic low profile with the 4mm drop.
-In this delivery Brooks has sought to maximize those feelings of touching the ground while using a running shoe that´s lighter and flexible.
+In this delivery, Brooks has sought to maximize those feelings of touching the ground while using a running shoe that´s lighter and flexible.
 24 millimeters in the heel and 20 in the front, make the Brooks Pureflow 6 respond formidably for the purpose that they were designed.
 The latter means to feel the ground and to get constant feedback from the earth´s feel.
-This combination allows a more natural stride in which we hit the ground with out forefoot and not our heel.
+This combination allows a more natural stride in which we hit the ground without forefoot and not our heel.